-When using electrical appliances, basic safety precautions should be followed, including the following:
+When using electrical appliances basic safety precautions should be followed, including the following:

-AWARNING: To reduce the risk of burns, electric shock, fire, injury to persons, or exposure to excessive microwave energy:
+WARNING: To reduce the risk of burns, electric shock, fire, injury to persons, or exposure to excessive microwave energy:

-- Read all instructions before using the microwave oven. - Read and follow the specific "PRECAUTIONS TO AVOID POSSIBLE EXPOSURE TO EXCESSIVE MICROWAVE ENERGY" found on page 6. - The microwave oven must be grounded.
+- Read all instructions before using the microwave oven. - Read and follow the specific "PRECAUTIONS TO AVOID POSSIBLE EXPOSURE TO EXCESSIVE MICROWAVE ENERGY" found in this section. - The microwave oven must be grounded.
 Connect only to properly grounded outlet.
-See "GROUNDING INSTRUCTIONS" found on page 4,5 and 6. - Install or locate the microwave oven only in accordance with the provided installation instructions.
+See "GROUNDING INSTRUCTIONS" found at the end of this section. - Install or locate the microwave oven only in accordance with the provided installation instructions.